vippsas/vipps-developers/developer-resources/portal.md

 **Please note:** It is not possible to _change_ an existing sales unit in the test environment, but you can create as many as you need.

-## How to setup login on your sales unit
+## How to set up login on your sales unit

 1. Find your desired sales unit.
    * Under _Vipps På Nett_ > _Utvikler_, select _Environment_ > _test_, then search for your test sales unit in the list.
 To create a new test sales unit, see